zqr2008/mimic-database-vaildation/README.md

 is to derive and validate a outcome predictive model for predicting 7-day mortality of patients treated.

 ## What we have done:
-we built a predictive model call EIRAS using data in emergency department from China(2 large hospitals).
+We built a predictive model call EIRAS using data in emergency department from China(2 large hospitals).
 In the variable screening link of the EIRAS model, the research team specified a data collection plan after repeated discussions, made a unified case report form, repeated discussions and unified data collection procedures.
 The setting of the research data collection content refers to the variables included in the authoritative scores of foreign emergency medicine and critical care medicine (such as DAVROS, SAPS3 scores).
 Through